Tariff Filing Preparation

 - Under “Filing Type (Fee)” choose “eTariff” (even if your tariff filing requires a fee – see the special instructions) and click Next

-- Enter your CID and Password.
+- Select your CID.
 The CID that you use here should be the same one used in your .xml filing.

 - Upload the zip file that contains your .xml file